quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 After confirming that the inter-haplotype distance method could recover the mutator locus overlapping *Mutyh*, we asked if our approach could identify additional mutator loci in the BXD.
 To account for the effects of the C>A germline mutator locus near *Mutyh*, we divided the BXD RILs into those with either *D* (n = X) or *B* (n = Y) genotypes at rsYYYYY (the peak marker on chromosome 4), and ran a genome-wide distance scan using each group separately (Figure {@fig:distance-results}B.

 Using only the BXDs with *B* haplotypes at the *Mutyh* mutator locus, we did not observe any genome-wide significant peaks.
 But using the BXDs with *D* haplotypes at the same locus, we identified a cosine distance peak on chromosome 6 (Figure {@fig:distance-results}B; maximum distance of X at marker rsYYYYY; position 133.2 Mbp in mm10 coordinates).
 We queried the region underneath this peak and discovered two genes annotated with the Gene Ontology term "DNA repair": *Setmar*, a protein with histone methyltransferase and transposase activity, and remarkably, *Ogg1*.
 The latter encodes a key member of the base-exision repair response to oxidative DNA damage, a pathway that also includes *Mutyh* and a related gene, *Mth1*.
-Both *Setmar* and *Ogg1* harbor nonsynonymous differences between *D* and *B* haplotypes (Table {@tbl:table-one}).
+Both *Setmar* and *Ogg1* harbor nonsynonymous differences between *D* and *B* haplotypes (Table {@tbl:missense-diffs}).

 | Gene name | Amino acid change | Position in GRCm38/mm10 coordinates |
 |----------|----------|----------|